proxygear/rails_pure_front/README.md

 * contact/form.sass

 Your `coffee` and `sass` use normally the asset pipeline.
-You can use typical helpers in your haml files such as :
+You can use typical helpers in your HAML files such as :
 * `render`
 * `yield`
 * `*_tag`